patrick-crawford/WEB422-Backup/notes/serving-react-vercel.md

 ![New repository page screenshot](/media/react-deployment-2.png)

-Finally, hit the "Create repository" button.
+Once you're happy with the settings, hit the "Create repository" button.

 <br>